liang-tech/NSCH/README.md

 # NSCH
-A phase-field model for two-phase flow
+A phase-field model for incompressible two-phase flow